FESOM/era2fesom/README.md

 ## ERA2FESOM

-Conerts ERA5 data located on DKRZ to netCDF, that can be used ad FESOM2 forcing.
+Converts ERA5 data located on DKRZ to netCDF, that can be used ad FESOM2 forcing.
 Work mainly done by Lorenzo Zampieri @lzampier , and then adapted by @koldunovn, so all mistakeas are on him :)

 Steps of conversion